'Paralyzed with grief': Suspect in custody after man, 5 children slain in Muskogee home

 “We are saddened by this tragic loss and our deepest sympathies go out to all of those impacted,” Superintendent Jarod Mendenhall said in a news release.
 “No words can adequately express our sadness in losing these students, and our thoughts and prayers are with this family.”

-All of the victims lived in the home along with Jarron Pridgeon, Hamlin said, but police do not yet know the relationships.
+All of the victims lived in the home along with Jarron Pridgeon, Hamlin said.

 This was the second domestic mass homicide in the Tulsa area within roughly half a week.

-Note: Update (8:30 a.m.): Muskogee Mayor Marlon Coleman said in a statement Tuesday night he was proclaiming Wednesday, Feb.
-3, as a "Dedicated Time of Prayer or Meditation" in response to the murders.